SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 22. Transition - Fade

-Is a transition effect in which one video clip (or picture) fades out gradually as it blends into (or appear out of) a colour clip.
+Is a transition effect in which one video clip (or picture) fades out gradually as it blends into (or appears out of) a colour clip.

 For example, "Fade to Black" is commonly used to visually signal the end of a scene or when changing from one subject to another.